Rich people "choose to get paid based on results."

 Poor people "choose to get paid based on time."

-Poor people choose to be paid a steady salary or hourly wage.
+Poor people choose to be paid a guaranteed, agreed, steady, secure salary or hourly wage.

 They want “security” of knowing that the same amount of money comes in at exactly the same time, month in and month out.
 What they don’t know is that this security comes with a price, and that cost is wealth.

 If you base your life in security then most likely, your life is based in fear.
 You’re in fact saying “I’m afraid I won’t be able to earn enough based on my performance, so I’ll settle for earning just enough to survive or to be comfortable.”

 Rich people on the other hand prefer to get paid based on the results that they produce, if not totally, then at least partially.

 Rich people generally have their own business.
 They gain money from their earnings.